 The strategy will depend the patient's age and the severity of the condition.

 Shampoos and scalp preparations

-Before using an anti-fungal shampoo, individuals should carefully try to remove any scaly or crusty patches on the scalp.
-If they can be removed, the shampoo will be more effective.
+Before using an anti-fungal shampoo, individuals should carefully try to remove any scaly or crusty patches on the scalp, as far as possible, This will make the shampoo more effective.

 Most anti-dandruff or anti-fungal shampoos contain at least one of the following active ingredients:

 - Ketoconazole: An effective anti-fungal.
 Shampoos containing this ingredient can be used at any age.

 - Selenium sulfide: This reduces the production of natural oils by glands in the scalp.
 It is effective at treating dandruff.